Maarten Tromp: Legacy

 Tromp was held in high esteem in the Dutch navy and with the general public.
 His death was a severe blow to the Dutch navy but also to the Orangists, who sought the replacement of the Commonwealth of England with the House of Stuart.
 Republican influence strengthened after Scheveningen, which led to peace negotiations with the Commonwealth, culminating in the Treaty of Westminster.
 He received a state funeral in August 1653 at the Oude Kerk in Delft where a monument was erected to his honour.
-Tromp, a "sea hero", was immensely popular with the Dutch public, a sentiment expressed by poet Joost van den Vondel, who wrote a poem describing the marble grave monument to Tromp in Delft:
+Tromp, a "sea hero", was immensely popular with the Dutch public, a sentiment expressed by poet Joost van den Vondel, who wrote a poem describing the marble grave monument to Tromp in Delft showing the admiral at his moment of death with a burning English fleet on the foreground: